 Families attending HEED local classes are required to sign the Statement of Faith in agreement.
-Families enrolling in HEED Online classes do not have to sign the Statement of Faith, but must be aware that the classes are taught from a biblical worldview and must agree not to come against anything set forth in the Statement of Faith.
+Families enrolling in HEED Online classes do not have to sign the Statement of Faith, but must be aware that the classes are taught from a biblical worldview; and must agree not to challenge the beliefs set forth in the Statement of Faith.

 When is enrollment?

 Enrollment opens April 1st for the following school year.
 Returning families may register one day earlier than new families.

 How does registration work?

 Families open a family account in the regiSTAR program and enter each student’s information.

-Local students must submit letters of recommendation and participate in an interview.
-HEED directors will then approve a family to move forward and select their HEED local classes.
+Local students must submit letters of recommendation and participate in an interview after which HEED Directors will approve a family to move forward and select their HEED local classes.

 Online students do not need to submit letters or participate in an interview to be approved to select their online classes.